Henry, Count of Malta

-Henry, known as Enrico Pescatore (i.e., the fisherman), was a Genoese adventurer, privateer and pirate active in the Mediterranean at the beginning of the thirteenth century.
+Enrico da Castello (fl.
+July 1205–1228, died c.
+1230), known as the corsair Enrico Pescatore or simply "il Pescatore" (i.e., the fisherman), was a Genoese adventurer, privateer, and pirate active in the Mediterranean at the beginning of the thirteenth century.
 His real name is said to have been Erico or Arrigo di Castro or del Castello di Candia.